 Hepatitis in general refers to inflammation of the liver.
-This may or may not result in jaundice which refers to yellow discoloration of eyes, urine and skin of the patient.
+This may or may not result in jaundice which refers to yellow discolouration of the eyes, urine and skin of the patient.

 There are many causes of hepatitis.
 Viral hepatitis is caused by a virus.
 Viral hepatitis can either be acute (lasting less than 6 months) or chronic (lasting more than 6 months).
 Viral hepatitis can be spread from person to person.
 Some types of viral hepatitis can be spread through sexual contact.